 Rates are a tax on the value of your property.
 Rates provide around half of Council’s income and this money pays for new roads, stormwater systems, libraries, water pipes, parks and reserves and so on.

-Rates breakdown 2023/24
+Rates breakdown 2024/25

 How rates are set

 Rates are calculated using the property value and the use of the property, such as residential, commercial or rural.
-Council’s Annual Plan or Long Term Plan decides the work for the year ahead, how much this will cost and the total amount of rates that are needed to pay for it.
+Council’s Annual Plan or Long-term Plan decides the work for the year ahead, how much this will cost and the total amount of rates that are needed to pay for it.

 Where Council income comes from:

-- other revenue – 11% of income.
+- Interest and other revenue 5% of revenue

 From 1 July 2022, Tauranga City Council will no longer be collecting rates on behalf of Bay of Plenty Regional Council.
 For more information about this change go to www.boprc.govt.nz/rates